Care Guide Author Kelsee Drew

 is not usually very cost effective.

-There should be NO requirement to feed your snake ‘live prey’.
+NO requirement to feed your snake ‘live prey’.
 Live feeding

 can be dangerous for your snake, a live rodent can fight back with sharp teeth.